kaye360/informed-citizen/src/articles/_featured-libertarianism.md

 Libertarianism has had a significant influence on political and economic thought, and has inspired various political movements and organizations around the world.
 It is often contrasted with socialism, which advocates for the public ownership and control of the means of production and distribution, and with conservatism, which emphasizes tradition, social order, and the protection of authority.

+## History of Libertarianism

+Here are some prominent historical moments of the libertarian movement:

+* The Enlightenment: The Enlightenment was a period of intellectual and philosophical ferment in the 18th century that laid the foundations for modern libertarian thought.
+Philosophers such as John Locke and Adam Smith argued for the importance of individual liberty and the right to private property.

+* The American Revolution: The American Revolution was a pivotal moment in the history of libertarianism, as it marked the first time that a nation was founded on the principles of individual liberty and limited government.

+* The publication of "The Road to Serfdom": In 1944, economist Friedrich Hayek published "The Road to Serfdom," a book that critiqued the trend towards central planning and argued for the importance of free markets.
+The book became a classic of libertarian thought and helped to popularize libertarian ideas.

+* The formation of the Libertarian Party: In 1971, the Libertarian Party was founded in the United States, becoming the first successful third party in the country since the end of the Civil War.
+The party has since become a major force in American politics, advocating for libertarian principles such as limited government, individual liberty, and free markets.

+* The rise of the Tea Party: In the early 21st century, the Tea Party movement emerged in the United States, advocating for limited government and fiscal conservatism.
+The movement has been heavily influenced by libertarian ideas and has helped to bring libertarianism into the mainstream of American politics.

 ## Prominent Figures

 Milton Friedman: An economist and Nobel laureate, Friedman was a leading advocate of free market economics and a founder of the Chicago School of Economics.